 Organic, unruly, utterly perfect

 Before the cabins were to be unleashed upon the general public, our small crew of six was invited to spend the weekend.
-There was not yet power.
-There was not yet running water.
+There was not yet power or running water.
 But with a few candles, good music, friends, and food, we easily made the best with less, and the result was a fantastic lesson in simplicity, sanctuary, and solitude.
 Nearly anything you need can be found down the road, in Bluff, including a surprisingly good barbecue spot (this far off the beaten path, one seldom expects to find more-than-decent eateries).
 For the adventuring type, the cabins are also near to Bear’s Ears, Goosenecks State Park, Hovenweep, Monarch Cave, and 16 Rooms.
-The entire area is a veritable wonder land of wondrous lands, and the cabins are ideal for anyone looking to spend a bit of time away from the modern world.
+The entire area is a veritable wonderland of wondrous lands, and the cabins are ideal for anyone looking to spend a bit of time away from the modern world.
 These beautifully-designed spaces exist as a scrap of mankind, surrounded by miles of ancient earth.
-This is the untamed west–the American wild–and it’s breathtaking.
+This is the untamed west--the American wild--and it’s breathtaking.